Frequently Asked Questions

 If the program counts toward the student's degree plan, and is at a VA approved school, then the student may qualify.

 - Students using other chapters: Yes, if the course you are taking abroad is required for your degree.
-You will receive the exact same amount of monthly allowance as you would if the course was taken here on campus.
-The allowance amount depends on whether you are full time, 3/4 time, 1/2 time, or less than 1/2 time status while studying abroad.
+You will receive the exact same amount of monthly allowance as you would if the course were taken here on campus.
+The allowance amount depends on whether you are a full-time, ¾-time, ½-time, or less than ½-time student while studying abroad.

 - Students using Hazlewood Exemption: Hazlewood will only cover study abroad tuition paid directly to a public Texas university.